 Each communication telephone number can be programmed to report using any one of eight formats available.
-Two 20 BPS pulse formats are supported, in addition to Contact ID, SIA and Pager formats.
+Two 20 BPS pulse formats and two 10 BPS formats are supported, in addition to Contact ID, SIA, Pager and Residential Dial formats.

 The Communicator Call Direction options can be used to disable the reporting of events such as Openings and Closings.